USS Wichita (CA-45): Atlantic theater

 Wichita sortied on 12 May to relieve Tuscaloosa, which was patrolling the Denmark Strait.
 Wichita returned to Hvalfjörður a week later, before putting to sea as part of another Allied convoy escort protecting one leg of the movement of Murmansk-bound convoy PQ 16 and eastbound QP 12.
 She put into Scapa Flow on 29 May after completing the mission.
 While in Scapa Flow, King George VI inspected Wichita on 7 June.
 Wichita left Scapa Flow on 12 June, bound for Hvalfjörður, and arrived 14 June.
 She then relieved the British cruiser Cumberland on patrol in the Denmark Strait.
 While on patrol on 17 June, Wichita spotted a German Focke-Wulf Fw 200 reconnaissance bomber and opened fire, though without result.
 Three days later, she engaged another Fw 200, again without success.

-After returning to Hvalfjörður, Wichita steamed to Seidisfjord at the end of June, where she joined Tuscaloosa and three destroyers.
+After returning to Hvalfjörður, Wichita steamed to Seyðisfjörður at the end of June, where she joined Tuscaloosa and three destroyers.
 They were assigned to the escort for the convoy PQ 17.
 The convoy escort also included Washington, Victorious, and the battleship Duke of York.
 The Germans organized a powerful task force, centered on the battleship Tirpitz and three heavy cruisers, to attack the convoy; the operation was codenamed Rösselsprung (Knight's Move).
 Swedish intelligence had meanwhile reported the German departures to the British Admiralty, which ordered the convoy to disperse.
 Aware that they had been detected, the Germans aborted the operation and turned over the attack to U-boats and the Luftwaffe.
 The scattered vessels could no longer be protected by the convoy escorts, and the Germans sank 21 of the 34 isolated transports.
 The next day, while south of Spitzbergen, the ships were spotted and shadowed by a pair of Fw 200s.
 Both Wichita and Tuscaloosa opened fire with their antiaircraft guns, but the Fw 200s escaped without damage.

 In late July, Wichita went into drydock at the Royal Navy base in Rosyth, Scotland.
 Repairs, which included correcting a propeller shaft vibration, lasted from 24 July until 9 August.
 The repairs to the propeller shaft were ineffective, however, which necessitated a return to the United States.
 She reached the New York Navy Yard on 22 August for repairs, which lasted until 5 September.
 She completed a round of post-repair sea trials before conducting gunnery exercises in the Chesapeake Bay.
 Wichita conducted training off the Virginia Capes for the rest of the month, after which she steamed to Casco Bay in Maine for further maneuvers.